 Concordia International Studies Consortium (CISC): This semester-long program takes place each spring term and is a joint project of Concordia University Texas and our sister universities around the country in the Concordia International Studies Consortium.
 CISC focuses on one location each year and usually one major subject area.
 The location varies from year to year.
-For Spring 2015, CISC will be in Cape Town, South Africa.
 For more information visit the Study Abroad Office or visit www.concordia.edu/studyabroad.

-AHA International & International Studies Abroad (ISA): These two established, independent providers have truly global networks of programs (over 100 in all) each one with language training and planned excursions in addition to the academic opportunities through their university partnerships.
+AHA International & International Studies Abroad (ISA): These two established, independent providers have truly global networks of programs (over 100) each one with language training and planned excursions in addition to the academic opportunities through their university partnerships.
 Both providers offer short term (summer) and long-term (semester and one-year) study programs.